xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 At the same time, you'll have to constantly support and get the others pumped.
 You'll have to be there to mediate in case any conflicts occur, etc.

-Taking initiatives is vital — that has been one of our biggest complaints about our members.
+Taking initiatives is vital — that has been an area where we often are lacking as a team.
 There's new ideas someone has to think.
 There's work that no one will do unless someone decides to take it up by themselves.
 It also helps tremendously in fostering an environment where people feel their peers are motivated.